 In EYFS Guided Reading is introduced at an appropriate time.

 Texts of graded difficulty are carefully chosen and matched to the reading ability of the group.
 It is intended that guided reading provides a forum for children to demonstrate what they have learned about reading and to further develop and extend their reading and comprehension skills.
-A guided reading session should be followed by a reading comprehension activity where children share their understanding of the text independently.
+A guided reading session is often followed by a reading comprehension activity where children share their understanding of the text independently.

 Children have access to a range of book banded appropriate texts to support their reading at home.